 5. Plant Transpiration

 Transpiration happens when the moisture is carried from the plants’ roots to the underside of its leaves.
 Tying a plastic bag around a whole branch of leaves will trap water and let it fall into your collecting bag or canister.
 The trapped water vapor will then turn into moisture, thus giving you clean and crisp water.
 Again, be cautious and avoid collecting water from poisonous plants such as poison ivy, oak, or sumac.
+If you’re lucky, you may be able to spot some wild edibles nearby.

 6. Digging a Solar Still